Our Essential Services

 Health Insurance and the Healthcare System of Germany Explained

-The healthcare system in Germany is extremely reliable; however, it might seem a little confusing at first.
-This guide explains everything you need to know, giving you an overview of the healthcare system in Germany, including your mandatory contribution towards health insurance, and what that entitles you to.
+The healthcare system and health insurance in Germany tend to be excellent, however, the ins and outs of the system might be a little confusing at first.
+This guide explains everything you need to know, giving you an overview of the healthcare system in Germany.
+It makes sense of your mandatory contribution towards health insurance and what that entitles you to.

 You will also find out whether you are eligible for private health insurance, which could grant you access to perks such as private hospital rooms.
-Furthermore, this section outlines how to find a doctor and the best hospitals, including information regarding maternity such as pregnancy and giving birth in Germany.
+Furthermore, this section outlines how to find a doctor.
+It also includes information regarding maternity, such as pregnancy and giving birth in Germany.

 How Does Healthcare Work in Germany?